Buenos Aires

 - La Mamma Rosa – This is the best Italian food I had in Buenos Aires, and the prices are affordable.
 Even though Porteños claim to have incredible pasta, I have usually found that the sauces are disgustingly bland.
 La Mamma Rosa gets it right.
 The noquis, cannellones, and raviolis are excellent, and both the salsa blanca and salsa mamma rosa are delicious.
 Also, try the tiramisu for dessert.
 Located in Villa Crespo (very close to Palermo) at Jufre and Julian Alvarez.

 - Siga La Vaca – This is an all-you-can-eat parrilla.
 And a bottle of wine (per person) comes with the meal.
-If you want to try lots of different parts of the cow and pig, this is the place to do it.
 A really fun experience to go with a group of friends.

 - La Cabrera – The best steak I have ever had.
 Located in Palermo Soho.
 This should be your steak splurge in Buenos Aires.